How to Choose the Best Pricing Plans for GoDaddy Website Building

 In addition to its free plan, Wix has 5 paid plans : Connect Domain, Combo, Unlimited, Ecommerce, and VIP.
 Connect Domain is a truly basic plan, so we’ll take a look at the 4 plans that are most comparable to GoDaddy’s plans.

-As you can see from the table below, not only are Wix’s plans more expensive than GoDaddy’s, but Wix also surprises you at checkout with an additional VAT payment.
+Not only are Wix’s plans more expensive than GoDaddy’s, but Wix also surprises you at checkout with an additional VAT payment.

 GoDaddy offers great value for its GoCentral website building plans; in fact, GoDaddy’s prices beat out many of its top competitors that offer similar plans, both in terms of annual subscriptions and monthly billing.
 At the same time that GoDaddy offers competitive pricing, its website building plans come with comprehensive features and services, all of which are backed by 24/7 support and GoDaddy’s reputation for excellence.